 - Check the earth/ground is still secure and properly mounted

 If the light has not fired up through a direct power source the problem is with your light.
 Head over to our warranty form to start the process.

 Poor earth: A bad earth is generally the number 1 cause of a partially illuminated light.
-Best way to check whether the earth is at fault is to move it from chassis ground to the negative terminal of the battery.
-Keep in mind a poor earth cannot be identified by checking voltage at the connector, as it is possible to have 14v+ at the light connection yet still have bad earth which ultimately leads to poor input power.
+The best way to check whether the earth is at fault is to move it from chassis ground to the negative terminal of the battery.
+Keep in mind poor earth cannot be identified by checking voltage at the connector, as it is possible to have 14v+ at the light connection yet still have bad earth which ultimately leads to poor input power.

 Check the voltage of your vehicle's battery: Generally, this can occur due to low voltage.
 Going below what the light requires will either dim the brightness of the light or you will see an alternating pattern with the LEDs.
 This can sometimes be solved by charging or replacing the battery.
 Double-check all wiring has been connected properly to ensure there are no weak points along the line.